twcc/man-vip/doc-en/docs/user-guides/twcc/cfs/manage-datasets/manage-folders-files/move-fetch-files.md

 # Move and fetch

-You can move in-frequent access data to cold storage, and move data to hot storage when needed.
+You can move infrequently fetched data to cold storage, and move it to hot storage when needed.

 ## Move files to Cold Storage